jaredaritter/todo/README.md

   - clearForm having side effect on todos.
 Take a look.
 (COMPLETED.
 ACTUALLY CAUSED BY HOW BUILDTABLEBODY IS BUILT AND USED ONLY THE DEFAULT PROJECT)

 - Allow selecting which project to add todo to.
 (COMPLETED)
+- Add new selector option on creation of new project.
+(COMPLETED)

 ## Design Choices